gramineproject/gramine/Documentation/quickstart.rst

 application.

 - :doc:`Install Gramine<quickstart>` - This option is explained on this page.
-  It involves installing the official Gramine packages from the repository of your operating system.
+  It installs the official Gramine packages from the repository of your operating system.

 - :doc:`docker-image-installation` - With this option, you protect your
-  application using a prepared Docker image that provides a minimal distribution of Gramine.
+  application using a Docker image that provides a minimal distribution of Gramine.

 - :doc:`devel/building` - This option is mainly used for assisting in Gramine development.
-This option is intended for Gramine developers and is much more involved than the other two options.
+This option is recommended for advanced users who want to get all current bugfixes and improvements without waiting for a next release.
+This option is much more involved than the other two options.

 Install Gramine packages
 ------------------------